 The Mishna Berura cites many Rishonim on both sides of the dispute, and concludes that if at all possible, one must follow the ruling of the Shulchan Aruch and daven before Chatzos.
 Yet, under extenuating circumstances, for example one who is busy teaching others Torah (perhaps a late night Daf Yomi shiur) may rely on the lenient opinion and daven Maariv after midnight.

-So, back to our Bochur.
+Back to our baffled and befuddled Bochur.
 Although some may argue that a date (especially a bad one) would be considered an extenuating circumstance, nevertheless, it just might be worthwhile for him to end the date a tad early and try to manage Maariv before midnight.
 Undoubtedly, his morning chavrusa will thank him too.

 Brachos 9a; statement of Shmuel.

 Shu”t Shaagas Aryeh (4).
-Others who question the Shulchan Aruch’s ruling include the Bach (O.C.
-235, end 3), Pnei Yehoshua (Brachos 9a s.v. sham b’Gemara), Sfas Emes (Brachos 2a s.v. ad), and the Beis HaLevi (Shu”t Beis HaLevi vol. 1, 34, 4).
-Although none of them seem to actively rule against the Shulchan Aruch (as opposed to the Shaagas Aryeh who does quite vigorously), it is interesting to note that the Torah Temima, in his autobiographical Mekor Baruch (cited in Shu”t Moadim U’Zmanim vol. 4, 269 footnote 1), tells a story about the Beis HaLevi where he claimed that he ruled that one may daven Maariv lechatchilla all night long.
-Rav Moshe Sternbuch in his sefer Hilchos HaGr”a U’Minhagav (120, pg.
-134) cites this as proof that the Beis HaLevi indeed did rule like the Shaagas Aryeh.
+Others who question the Shulchan Aruch’s ruling include the Bach (Orach Chaim 235, end 3), Pnei Yehoshua (Brachos 9a s.v. sham b’Gemara), Sfas Emes (Brachos 2a s.v. ad), and the Beis Halevi (Shu”t Beis Halevi vol. 1, 34, 4).
+Although none of them seem to actively rule against the Shulchan Aruch (as opposed to the Shaagas Aryeh who does quite vigorously), it is interesting to note that the Torah Temima, in his autobiographical Mekor Baruch (cited in Shu”t Moadim U’Zmanim vol. 4, 269 footnote 1), tells a famous story about the Beis Halevi where he claimed (to a Maskil trying to woo him) that he ruled that one may daven Maariv lechatchilla all night long.
+Rav Moshe Sternbuch, in his sefer Hilchos HaGr”a U’Minhagav (120, pg.
+134), cites this as proof that the Beis Halevi did indeed rule like the Shaagas Aryeh.
 Rav Yitzchak Isaac Chaver, in his Seder HaZmanim (2) defends the Shaagas Aryeh’s shittah at length and concludes that he is indeed correct.
 Obviously, the poskim mentioned in this article offer much more halachic rationale and proofs to their opinions.
 However, the main thrusts of their views are presented here.

 Disclaimer: This is not a comprehensive guide, rather a brief summary to raise awareness of the issues.
 In any real case one should ask a competent Halachic authority.